Baseball Sliding Techniques to Practice

 Common Baseball Sliding Mistakes

-- Indecision on whether to slide is never good – when in doubt players should slide and use the pop up slide so little time wastes for advancing, when the situation call for it
+- Indecision on whether to slide is never good – when in doubt players should slide.

-- Bad timing – sliding too early usually leads to an out as players slow too much and sliding too late leads to injury or going past the base.
+- Bad timing or technique – sliding too early usually leads to an out as players slow too much and sliding too late leads to injury or going past the base.

-- Lead leg not straight, leading to a late arrival to base
+- Lead leg not straight, leading to a later arrival to base

 - Spikes too high is unsportsmanlike, risking injury to the fielder

-- Wrists down to easy their slide may lead to injury to wrists, hands or fingers
+- Wrists or hands down on the ground to ease their slide may lead to an injury to wrists, hands or fingers

-Finally, sliding is a skill practiced too little, leading to outs that can be avoided.
+A final reminder – sliding is a skill practiced too little, leading to outs that can be avoided.
 Coaches should have players practice sliding more.
-Practicing baseball sliding techniques with spikes off and on wet surfaces is a good idea for beginners.
+Practicing baseball sliding techniques with spikes off and on wet surfaces is best and especially for beginners.